Graduate Course Catalog 2013-2014

 Certificate Offered: Industrial Statistics

-The department also offers doctor of philosophy programs in mathematics, applied mathematics, and mathematics education.
-Students in rhe doctor of philosophy in applied mathematics programs pursue the degree requirements of the integrated applied mathematics program (click here for additional information).
-A doctor of philosophy in mathematics program with a concentration in statistics is also available.
+The department also offers doctor of philosophy programs in mathematics, applied mathematics, statistics and mathematics education.
+Students in the doctor of philosophy in applied mathematics programs pursue the degree requirements of the integrated applied mathematics program (click here for additional information).

 In general, the master's degree programs offer the student a high level of preparation for professional employment as well as appropriate preparation for programs leading to the Ph.D.
 The Ph.D. programs prepare the student primarily for a career in university teaching and research.

 The graduate programs have limited enrollment, allowing students to work closely with faculty members in their areas of expertise.
-Research within the department is currently being conducted in many areas of the mathematical sciences, including: operator theory, Hilbert spaces, geometric function theory, complex analysis, Radon transforms, integral geometry, ring theory, computational algebra, homological algebra, quantum groups, tensor categories, combinatorics, topology, algebraic topology, category theory, nonlinear dynamics and chaos, data compression, chaotic prediction and control, spectral analysis, asymptotic analysis, mathematical control theory, environmental statistics, spatial and spatio-temporal statistics, Bayesian and computational statistics, wavelets in statistics, teaching and learning of mathematics, teaching and learning of probability and statistics, mathematics curriculum and teacher education, calculus learning, K-12 mathematics education reform, and mathematics education.
+Research within the department is currently being conducted in many areas of the mathematical sciences, including: operator theory, Hilbert spaces, geometric function theory, complex analysis, ring theory, commutative algebra, homological algebra, quantum groups, tensor categories, combinatorics, topology, algebraic topology, category theory, nonlinear dynamics and chaos, data compression, chaotic prediction and control, spectral analysis, asymptotic analysis, mathematical control theory, environmental statistics, spatial and spatio-temporal statistics, Bayesian and computational statistics, wavelets in statistics, teaching and learning of mathematics, teaching and learning of probability and statistics, mathematics curriculum and teacher education, calculus learning, and undergraduate mathematics education.

 Additionally, a graduate certificate in industrial statistics is offered.